nickbramhall/nickbramhall.github.io/content/2014-08-26-ben-starav.md

 <a href="https://www.flickr.com/photos/black_friction/14593110048" title="Northern side of Stob Coir&#x27;an Albannaich by Nick Bramhall, on Flickr"><img src="https://farm6.staticflickr.com/5567/14593110048_ac47395118_b.jpg" width="1024" height="683" alt="Northern side of Stob Coir&#x27;an Albannaich"></a>

 From the rocky bealach a faint trail led me up the gentle slopes of Meall Tarsuinn where I met the first other person of the day, coming in the opposite direction.
 They were on a decent hike, heading for Ben Starav and then on to Cruachan before catching the train back to Glasgow.
-The summit of Meall Tarsuinn came quickly and there were splendid views back to the twin-summited Stob Coir' an Albannaich with the sun coming back out over the Glencoe hills.
+The summit of Meall Tarsuinn came quickly and there were splendid views back to the twin-summited Stob Coir' an Albannaich with the sun coming back out over the Glen Coe hills.

 <a href="https://www.flickr.com/photos/black_friction/14777407514" title="Meall Tarsuinn by Nick Bramhall, on Flickr"><img src="https://farm4.staticflickr.com/3902/14777407514_9b9d404923_b.jpg" width="1024" height="683" alt="Meall Tarsuinn"></a>